ChoosedayGuides

 Use Slack to frame the decision

 Post the context in Slack: what needs to be decided, what the options are, and what information the team needs to evaluate them.
-This is the "brief" that happens before voting.
-Keep it short — a long context doc in a Slack thread is still a Slack thread.
+Keep it concise, a long context doc in a Slack thread is still a Slack thread.

 Create a structured vote with a deadline

 In Chooseday, create a decision with the options listed clearly.
-Set a deadline that gives the team 24–48 hours (or longer for major decisions).
-Enable anonymous mode if social pressure is a concern — it usually is for anything sensitive.
+Set a deadline that gives the team 24 to 48 hours.
+Enable anonymous mode if social pressure is a concern, which it usually is for anything sensitive.

 Share the voting link in the same Slack channel

-Post the Chooseday link in the thread or channel: "Voting is open.
-Please vote by [deadline]: [link]".
+Post the Chooseday link in the thread or channel with a note about the deadline.
 Tag the relevant people.
-Everyone with the link can vote in under a minute — no app install, no account required.
+Everyone with the link can vote in under a minute, no app install, no account required.

 Share the result back in Slack

-When voting closes, post the result in the same channel: "Decision: [winning option].
-8 out of 10 people voted.
-Results: [link]".
-The decision lives in Slack where the team works, but the record lives in Chooseday permanently.
+When voting closes, post the result in the same channel.
+The decision lives in Slack where the team works, but the record lives in Chooseday permanently, searchable and auditable months later.

 Which decisions to handle each way